Freedom Lane: A Trip Down Memory Block A

 Helen’s plastic tray landed on prison’s mess hall floor.
-Her supper splattered all over dirty floor.
+Her supper splattered around her feet.
 She looked up to see the biggest black woman she had even seen standing over her.
-“What do we have here?” the woman said.
+“What do we have here?” the woman asked.
 “Looks like fresh meat.”

-Hellen put both of her hands together, and brought them up swiftly into the woman’s chin.
+Hellen put both of her hands together, and brought them up into the woman’s chin.
 Blood and teeth flew from her mouth as she fell over the table behind her.
-The other inmates started moving away as the guards rushed in.
-Helen suddenly had a baton across her throat and was being dragged from the mess hall by force.
+The other inmates moved away as the guards rushed in.
+Helen had a baton across her throat and was dragged from the mess hall by force.

 “NEXT ONE OF YOU THAT FUCKS WITH ME IS GOING TO END UP IN THE MORGUE!” she shouted.
 “THE FUCKING MORGUE, I SAY!
 PLAYTIME IS OVER, BITCHES!”